VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/models.md

 ### 2. Configuration file

-Next, we need to create `config.yaml` file with VM Anomaly Detection configuration and model input parameters.
+Next, we need to create `config.yaml` file with `vmanomaly` configuration and model input parameters.
-In the config file `models` section we need to put our model class `model.custom.CustomModel` and all parameters used in `__init__` method.
+In the config file's `models` section we need to put our model class `model.custom.CustomModel` and all parameters used in `__init__` method.
-You can find out more about configuration parameters in [vmanomaly config docs](/anomaly-detection/components/).
+You can find out more about configuration parameters in `vmanomaly` [config docs](/anomaly-detection/components/).

 ```yaml